Website localization: Backend localization

+Search engines are directed to the correct language or regional version of a page through markup such as hreflang annotations, which declare the relationship between equivalent pages so that each localized version, rather than a single default, appears in the relevant regional search results.

 The business of website localization

 Using website localization to its best advantage is vital to any business seeking to move into international markets.
 With more and more companies seeking to tap into these lucrative markets, website localization has become quite profitable.
 The business side involves global and local coordination; production and operations, including finance; sales and marketing; language translation, including technology and linguistic coordination; software engineering, as well as design.
 The higher the technological abilities of the target culture, the more likely it is for website localization to be implemented and used effectively.